mattiaitaliano/mattiaitaliano/README.md

 🎓 Education: Final year Student of Financial Management @ [Uninettuno University](https://www.uninettunouniversity.net/en/default.aspx)

-🧑‍💻 Project: Working on a fullstack [Desktop Application](https://github.com/mattiaitaliano/cs-tech-tool/) with React and Rust as utility tool for my Company
+🧑‍💻 Project: Working on a fullstack Webapp in React with Typescript and Actix rust.

 🦀 Rust: I'm a rustacean wannabe